Sensing with discrete time crystals: Floquet engineering finite energy density

 Going to a rotating frame with respect to the strong $I^y$ field and rotating back the dynamics are exactly described by

 where $\mathscr{T}$ refers to time-ordering.
 To leading order, $O(\frac{\alpha}{\gamma_y})$, we can approximate Eq.~\eqref{supmat:eq:two_tone_ydrive_rot} by

-where $\alpha\propto B_\mathrm{AC} \tau_y$ and the sign of $\alpha$ is the same as the sign of the AC drive.
+where $\alpha\propto B_\mathrm{AC} \tau_y$.
 Hence, the AC $z$-field on top of the finite time $y$-pulse leads to an effective AC-$x$ field.
 Therefore, the two-tone DTC is formally similar to the single-tone DTC.
 Indeed, in Fig.~\ref{supmat:fig:proof_of_principle}B we also provide numerical evidence for the AC-induced lifetime enhancement, taking into account the full dynamics.

 In contrast, to the single-tone DTC where the $U(1)$-symmetry, $[I^z,\Hdd]=0$, is exact to all orders, for the two-tone DTC the $U(1)$-symmetry is only quasi-conserved, i.e., higher order terms $O(JT)$ break the symmetry.
 Thus, the heating without AC field is expected to follow a power law in the period $\Gamma_e \propto (JT)^2$.
 In contrast, via engineering a finite energy density via the AC field, this decay follows the usual exponentially suppressed Floquet heating decay rate $\Gamma_e^\mathrm{AC} \propto \exp(-1/JT)$.
 This is the origin of the increase in lifetime, produced by the AC field, and observed in the experiment.